 Every year millions of prescriptions are written for pain medications.
 Many of those prescriptions are for powerful opioids that can cause side effects and lead to addiction.
-Today, however, there are many non-opioid treatments available for pain management that result in a higher quality of life, including prescription and over-the-counter medications, nondrug remedies, and high-tech treatments.
+Today, however, many non-opioid treatments are available for pain management that result in a higher quality of life, including prescription and over-the-counter medications, non-drug remedies, and high-tech treatments.

 In This Article:

 - Non-Opioid Pain Management Options

 - High-Tech Pain Management Options

 - Non-Opioid Treatment for Pain Resources